Budgets Do Not Discriminate Which Means They Are For Everyone

-I’ve read your blog for a while now as I was searching for some family budget information and a sample family budget so I can start to budget for our family.
+I’ve been reading your blog for a while as I was searching for some family budget information and a sample family budget so I can start budgeting.

 We rent an apartment since we can’t afford to own a home as our credit is not good enough and we don’t have the money for a down-payment.

 We have a low-income for a family of 3 which includes our son who is 6 years old.

 I work part-time as I struggle to find work as I need more skills and my husband works full-time in a retail capacity.